Moving Beyond the Basics: Implementation of a Radiopharmaceutical Therapy Program - RPT Workshop 2025

 Moderators:

 - Jacqueline Esthappan Zoberi, PhD, DABR, FAAPM, is employed by Washington University School of Medicine.
-Dr. Zoberi serves as a Board member at large with AAPM, session chair with ABS, and Chair of an ASTRO Safety white paper on radiopharmaceuticals.
+Dr. Zoberi has no relevant financial relationship with ineligible companies.

 Speakers: